Geetha63/MS-Teams-Scripts/PolicyPackageAssignment/README.md

 Now press Y to proceed further in script.

-Once the script executed , it generates the `output.csv` file contains no license users.
+Once the script executed , it generates the `licesnse.csv` file contains no license users.

 Sample Output: